Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Beckman Total System Design

-In the Beckman total system design, ultracentrifuges are backed by matching exclusive rotors, labware & accessories.
-Consult the catalogue for a complete overview of compatible rotors.
-Every rotor comes with a table listing rotor info & compatible tubes with
+In the Beckman total system design, ultracentrifuges are paired with matching rotors, labware and accessories.
+See the catalogue for a full overview of compatible rotors.
+Each rotor comes with a table listing rotor information and compatible tubes, with:

 Maximum allowed speed per tube type